Baroshem/nuxt-shopify-storyblok/README.md

-# Composable Commerce starter template with Nuxt, Shopify, and Storyblok
+# Composable Commerce with Nuxt, Shopify, and Storyblok

 ## Setup